In this section you will find information about U of G’s admission requirements, policies and supports that are available to you.

 START Accessible plays a critical role in helping students who use SAS services to become familiar with the campus environment and learn about supports available throughout the year.
 We’ll cover everything from classroom accommodations to exams, with lots of opportunities to make friends and get settled in.

 Let START on Track help.
 Make half an hour for us and we’ll help you find a way to create at least that much time back in your week.
 Succeeding at university is about more than how well you study and how much time you put into your classes; there’s a big wide world of things you need to do at university, and we can help you make it a little bit easier regardless of where you are at right now.
 Ninety percent of participants from previous years recommend this program, saying it helped improve their confidence and academic performance.

-If you haven’t attended a secondary school full time for at least 2 years and have never been registered at a university or college, you are considered a mature learner.
-Check out U of G’s mature learner policy to find out how you can transition to university as a mature learner.
+If you have not attended a high school full time for at least 2 years and have never been registered at a university or college, you are considered a mature student.
+View U of G’s mature student admission requirements to find out how you can transition to university.

 If you are interested in transferring to U of G from another university or college, visit U of G’s website for more information about admission requirements for transfer students.

 You can also find out if you are eligible for course transfers through the Ontario Council on Articulation and Transfer, an organization that provides information about credit transfers in Ontario.